TSMaitry/alaterm/INSTALL.md

 A discussion of useful programs, and how to install them, is provided in the HTML help files installed within Alaterm.
-Or, you can read them in plain text at this GitHub project page.

 ### Bug reports

-If you have a software request, or found a software bug in an installed program,
-**do not** report it here.
+If you have a software request, or found a software bug in an installed program, **do not** report it here.
 Instead, report it at the project page for the particular program.

 If you found a bug in the Alaterm installation script, then **do** report it here.
 Create an issue, and be sure to answer the questions in the bug report form.

-Alaterm is not configured for multimedia.
+Alaterm cannot easily be configured for multimedia.
 Absence of audio is not a bug.

 Alaterm is not a pentest suite.
 Just forget about it.